SURYAMIMA/github-slideshow/_posts/0000-01-02-SURYAMIMA.md

 ---
-layout: slide
+layout: dance
-title: "Welcome to our second slide!"
+title: "Welcome to my slide!"
 ---
-Your text
+my text
-Use the left arrow to go back!
+Use the up arrow to go back!